-Х is the one-character element keyword "X" for the subcircuit call/instantiation name is the individual name of the device n1 is a nonnegative integer to represent the name of the first node of this device n2 is a nonnegative integer to represent the name of the second node of this device nn is the nonnegative integer representing the nth node of this device, and sname is the name of a subcircuit definition compatible with this device.
+X is the one-character element keyword "X" for the subcircuit call/instantia -- -- tion n1 is a nonnegative integer to represent the name of the first node of this device n2 is a nonnegative integer to represent the name of the second node of this device nn is the nonnegative integer representing the nth node of this device, and sname is the name of a subcircuit definition compatible with this device.
 Through the use of the subcircuit feature, one can model an n-terminal physical device by building an n-terminal subcircuit made up of the simple basic devices outlined in this section.
-The subcircuit feature is further explained in See "Subcircuit Definition" on page 74.
+The subcircuit feature is further explained in See "Subcircuit Definition" on page 70.